ambimorph/subsymbol.org/posts/2022/08/28/some-philosophical-implications-of-deacons-model-of-symbolic-reference.rst

 not refer to anything existing in the world, if there is nothing having the properties described.

-.. [#] Frege, G.: 1892, ‘On Sense and Nominatum’, in Martinich, Aloysius, ed.
-The Philosophy of Language.
-New York, N.Y: Oxford University Press, 2010.

 A distinction was subsequently proposed by Keith Donellan about definite descriptions [#]_.
 He suggested that when a definite description narrows a subject